 Robots work in the industry, help in households, play football – or make music as an orchestra!

-In this workshop, participants build and play with a simple, modular and fully analog sounding robots.
+Participants build and experiment with a simple, modular and fully analog sounding robots.
 The basic circuit generates interlinked sound output and has a completely modular, voltage-controlled architecture.
-This means that it can produce single-voiced drone or can be combined with other units to make complex swarms of drone and signal feedback interaction.
-Through this process participants discuss how and why the whole thing works.
+It will produce single-voiced drones or can be combined with other modules to create complex soundscapes.

 Motivation for the project is knowledge, new skills, and the enormous feeling of satisfaction that comes from building your own equipment.